 How the large image trend became a trend

-You know how you feel ill when you see those commercials with a middle-aged man and wife, their 2.2 kids, and a golden retriever?
+Do you know how you feel ill when you see those commercials with a middle-aged man and wife, their 2.2 kids, and a golden retriever?
 It’s a similar case if you use stock photography on your website.
-So, in order for your large images – or any images for that matter – to be effective, invest in high-quality, personable camera work.
+So, for your large images – or any images for that matter – to be effective, invest in high-quality, personable camera work.
 This is just one of the many small discoveries that have been made during the investigation of the effectiveness of large photography on the web.

 Effectively using a small image versus a large image to invite user reaction